harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 # Introduction to Formal Linguistics

-- FL is only formal to some extent, so not as a binary notion.
-This is due to the fact that the object of study is natural language, which is ambiguous -> levels of “formalness”
+FL is only formal to some extent - not as a binary notion.
+This is due to the fact that the object of study is natural language, which is ambiguous.
+There are, then, various "levels of formality”.

+## Timeline
-- Precursors:
+Precursors:

 - Pāṇini (Sanskrit philologist, IV century BCE)
 - various Greek philosophers
 - XIX century:
   - historical & diachronic perspective
   - Hermann Paul: compositionality (sentences are the sum of their parts, not quite true but useful)
-  - XX century: Saussure -> ~~Synchronic~~ (…)
+  - XX century: Saussure -> ~~Synchronic~~ (...)
 - Pioneer: __Noam Chomsky__ (mid 50s) - principal contributions:
   - Syntactic structures (using mathematical tools in language analysis)
   - Chomsky hierarchy

-# Overview of linguistics

-## Methods
+## Methodologies

-- _corpus_ linguistics (= study of language as expressed in _corpora_ of "real world" text.
+- _Corpus_ linguistics (= study of language as expressed in _corpora_ of "real world" text.
 If collected in natural context (_realia_), effectiveness improves)
 - formal analysis
 - experimental methods (a wide variety)
 - ethno-methodology (= conversation analysis, i.e. just observe language in context, used in anthropology)